 About This Guide

-Click the other tabs in this guide to learn more about what resources are available.
+Click the other tabs in this guide to learn more about available resources.

 - Check out Candid’s newest grant resource, Candid Learning.

-- In response to COVID-19, we are able to offer some remote access to the Foundation Directory Online (FDO).
+- In response to COVID-19, we are able to offer a 24-hour remote access day pass to the Foundation Directory Online Essential (FDO) for the remainder of 2021.
 If you are interested in using this service, please contact Laura Janiga using the information on the Questions tab.

 - Muncie Public Library can also assist you with searches directly.
-During the library closure due to the COVID-19 pandemic, you may send us a search request, and a librarian will send you results from Foundation Directory Online (FDO) within 1-2 business days.
+You may send us a search request, and a librarian will send you results from Foundation Directory Online (FDO) within 1-2 business days.
 Fill out the Grant Research Request form to begin.

 Grant databases allow non-profit organizations, artists, researchers, and others to research grant opportunities available from foundations, corporations, and government agencies.
 Learn more about the databases by reading and viewing the materials below.

 Foundation Directory Online Professional includes 220,000+ grantmaker profiles, 17 million grants, 900,000 recipient profiles, along with contacts, maps, charts, and more.
 Access is available at Maring-Hunt Library only, using the link on MPL’s Databases page.
-Currently, you may use your own laptop or mobile device outside Maring-Hunt Library if you connect to our Wi-Fi network, or you may call Maring-Hunt library during business hours to request a PC Express appointment.
+Currently, you may use your own laptop or mobile device outside Maring-Hunt Library if you connect to our Wi-Fi network, or you may visit Maring-Hunt library in-person during business hours for a computer session up to 60 minutes.

 Foundation Directory Online Essential, includes 220,000+ grantmaker profiles* along with contacts, maps, charts.
 Remote access allows you to get your grant research started while staying safer at home during the pandemic.
 Access returning soon.
 Remote Access will be available through your MPL account by logging in to the Catalog with your library card number.
 For other help with access, contact Laura Janiga using the information on the Questions tab.